AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Getting Started/agora_chat_get_started_rn.md

       chatManager.addMessageListener(msgListener);
     };

-    // Initialize the SDK.
+    // Initializes the SDK.
-    // Initialize any interface before calling it. const init = () => {
+    // Initializes any interface before calling it. const init = () => {
       let o = new ChatOptions({
         autoLogin: false,